-Presently, Mr. Hart serves as Chairman of our Board.
-Mr. Hart is an Interested Director.
-We believe that Mr. Hart's extensive knowledge of the financial services industry and capital markets in particular qualifies him to serve as the Chairman of our Board.
-We believe that we are best served through this existing leadership structure, as Mr. Hart's relationship with our Investment Adviser provides an effective bridge and encourages an open dialogue between management and our Board, ensuring that both groups act with a common purpose.
+Presently, Mr. Merrill, an Interested Director, serves as Interim Chairman of our Board.
+We believe that Mr. Merrill's extensive knowledge of the financial services industry, including serving as Managing Director of Carlyle where he leads Carlyle Global Partners, qualifies him to serve as the Chairman of our Board.
+We believe that we are best served through this existing leadership structure, as Mr. Merrill's relationship with our Investment Adviser provides an effective bridge and encourages an open dialogue between management and our Board, ensuring that both groups act with a common purpose.